🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 I find this gives you more for your money, as you have the option of using them as traditional water skis or just using one as a slalom ski.
 Also, many slalom skiers start out on two skis and then drop one.

-HO Sports Excel Combo HS/RTS Water Skis
+1. HO Sports Excel Combo HS/RTS Water Skis

 The HO Sports Excel Combo has a tunnel bottom design with adjustable horseshoe bindings.
 This allows a variety of foot sizes to use them.
 There's a toe plate on one ski, which is the ski you would use for slalom skiing.

 These skis can be used with a trainer bar if you or your kids are just starting out.
-The multi-use aspect, combined with the stability and dependability of this model, makes them my favorite choice in a beginner slalom ski.
+The multi-use aspect, combined with the stability and dependability of this model, makes them my favorite choice for a beginner slalom ski.

 • Boot Size: Adult 4.5-13